storacha/RFC/rfc/datawherehouse.md

 * Client stores some blob with web3.storage
 * Client requests this blob to be published with `store/publish`
 * Service handler verifies requested blob was stored on the client space, issues a location claim with encoded information for location and returns it to the client
-  * Can be batched with other invocations like `filecoin/offer`

 The following diagram presents the described flow, and is illustrated with the following steps: